-All stakeholders are important to ASBIS, thus while preparing our third Non-financial Report the Board of Directors analysed and confirmed that the earlier identified stakeholder groups remained valid.
-The stakeholder groups were selected for the purpouse of the first Non-financial Report based on several criteria.
+All stakeholders are important to ASBIS.

+At ASBIS we take all our stakeholders into account while conducting our business operations.
+When preparing this Report the Board of Directors analysed and confirmed that the earlier identified stakeholder groups remained valid despite pandemics.

+The stakeholder groups were selected for the purpose of the first Non-financial Report taking into account several criteria.
 First, based on whether they are external or internal to the Company.
 Secondly, we looked at their interest in the Company, whether they contact us regularly and what type of information they seek.
 Thirdly, we analyzed the impact they have on our Company.
 Fourthly, we analyzed what impact we have on them.